allanabraham10/Udacity_DS_NanoDegree/DataEngineering/README.md

 As such, the model trained in this project does just that.
 It has relatively high f1_score on 'relevant', 'aid_related', 'weather_related' categories (0.89, 0.71, 0.77 respectively for positive instances) and can discriminate between earthquake/flood/storm messages well (with f1_score scores being 0.83, 0.67, 0.66 respectively).
 It also identifies messages related to water, shelter, food, clothing relatively well (0.67, 0.63, 0.79, 0.49).

-Acknowledgements
+# Acknowledgements
-This project is part of Udacity Data Science Nanodegree Programm.
+Thanks to Udacity Data Science Nanodegree Program instructors and the materials shared that helped me complete this project and have a thorough understanding of Data Engineering.